Anthropometry: Neuroimaging

 Direct measurements involve examinations of brains from corpses, or more recently, imaging techniques such as MRI, which can be used on living persons.
 Such measurements are used in research on neuroscience and intelligence.
 Brain volume data and other craniometric data are used in mainstream science to compare modern-day animal species and to analyze the evolution of the human species in archeology.

 Epidemiology and medical anthropology

 Anthropometric measurements also have uses in epidemiology and medical anthropology, for example in helping to determine the relationship between various body measurements (height, weight, percentage body fat, etc.) and medical outcomes.
 Anthropometric measurements are frequently used to diagnose malnutrition in resource-poor clinical settings.

 Forensics and criminology

 Forensic anthropologists study the human skeleton in a legal setting.
 A forensic anthropologist can assist in the identification of a decedent through various skeletal analyses that produce a biological profile.
-Forensic anthropologists utilize the Fordisc program to help in the interpretation of craniofacial measurements in regards to ancestry determination.
+Forensic anthropologists use the Fordisc program to help in the interpretation of craniofacial measurements in regards to ancestry determination.